vrRanjith/helperApp/README.md

 react routers
 react hooks."
 1. this app was created using create-react-app and not vite.
-2. so created app in any desired way and download the src and public folder and copy paste required files/folder in your newly created app.
+2. so create the app using your desired "build-tool" like vite and download the src and public folder and copy paste required files/folder in your newly created app.

 3. next install the node modules using "npm install". once done install the dependencies in package.json using "npm i".
 #